anrd30/Trash_Classifier/Readme.md

 - Train a custom image classifier on waste categories
 - Predict waste type from new images
 - Modular code for data loading, training, and prediction
+- Streamlit based app to upload image from camera or gallery and predict
 ## Dataset

 This project uses the [Waste Classification Data](https://www.kaggle.com/datasets/techsash/waste-classification-data?resource=download) from Kaggle.